Mini Cornbread Muffins

-These mini maple cornbread muffins are sweetened with a little maple syrup with an added burst of sweetness from corn kernels.
+These mini cornbread muffins are soft and sweetened with a little maple syrup.
 They are perfect to serve for lunch or a midday snack!

-Here is what you’ll need to make these mini maple cornbread muffins:
+Here is what you’ll need to make these mini cornbread muffins:

 Ingredients to make mini corn muffins